polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/advanced/try-runtime.md

 The most common use case for `try-runtime` is with storage migrations and runtime upgrades.

 ### Calling into hooks from `OnRuntimeUpgrade`
-There's two ways of defining an runtime upgrade hook in the runtime:
+By default, there are two ways of defining a runtime upgrade in the runtime.
+The `OnRuntimeUpgrade` trait provides the [different methods][onruntimeupgrade-method-rustdocs] to achieve this.

 - **From inside a runtime**.
 For example:
     ```rust
     struct Custom;